TeodoraAlina/climate-circles/README.md

 ### Imagery

 The Images from the Workshops, In the About Page were given by Alexandra from her workshops, as the photo from "Meet Alexandra" on the Home Page.
 I chose the Hero image from the Home page because of the simple feeling that sends you when you look at it, giving you a peaceful vibe when entering the website.
 The images from the "Meet-up Times" section were chosen to match the vibes of the workshops.
+In the background of the Contact Form I have chosen the stem of a tree for the nice contrast and also to keep the nature theme on the entire website.

+Image Links:

+*
+*
+*
+*
+*
+*
+*
+*
+*
+*